 Front Mesh Pocket

 Most Granite Gear multi-day backpacks have a long mesh front pocket, that’s somewhat taller than the pockets you find on other backpacks.
 While it looks narrow, you can fit a lot of stuff into it.
 The exterior mesh is also very tough with fine holes so it won’t snag on vegetation and get ripped up.
-I mainly use mine for carrying my tent stakes, snacks, hats, layers, extra water storage, and filtration gear and other items that I plan to use during the day so I don’t have to stop and unpack my pack to get them.
+I mainly use mine for carrying my tent stakes, snacks, hats, layers, extra water storage, filtration gear, and other items that I plan to use during the day so I don’t have to stop and unpack my pack to get them.
 The pocket can also be used to segregate damp items from the dry or “drier” contents of your pack.

 Hip Belt Pockets

 The hip belt pockets on the Crown2 60 are quite large and very useful.
 I use mine to store my Aquamira drops, snacks, hats, gloves, rain mitts, and compass.
 They can also easily fit a Steripen, Smartphone, or point and shoot camera.
-The pockets are hard faced for durability and improved water resistance.
+The pockets are hard-faced for durability and improved water resistance.

 Backpack Frame and Suspension